icuurd12b42/tmcsyntaxEB/README.md

   Gets the selected language the user chose when editing.
 In memeory this is set to the language you last called SetHilite with.

-  It is also set when the user changes language while editing
+  It is also set when the user changes language while editing.

   If you get the language back every time a dialog closes and use it in the next dialog create, this will show a consistent interface with the language the user selected every time.

-  Good practice is to save the setting in an ini file for the next time your program is run
+  Good practice is to save the setting in an ini file for the next time your program is run.

 + export void TMC_SEB_CleanUp()

   This will free all the memory used by the system.
 Unhooks all windows, releases every language.
 Call when your program ends.
-It's optional, Windows takes care of this really
+It's optional, Windows takes care of this really.

 ## AutoHotKey Ansi 32 BIT Version 1.1.26.01 Release Notes

-  You must load the library manually as the dll must stay in memory for the duration of the application execution See the AutoHotKey sub folder for details
+  You must load the library manually as the dll must stay in memory for the duration of the application execution See the AutoHotKey sub folder for details.